sheidmann/tcrmpDataEntry/README.md

 * A user account is required to access the site, with the exception of the home and about pages.

-* A user with admin privileges can add, edit, and delete users.
+* A user with admin privileges can add, edit, and delete users, and export a csv of their attributes.

 * A user with admin privileges can add, edit, and delete boatlog managers.